Department of Nursing

 NURS 458.
 Public Health Prof Nurse II.
 3 Hours.

 Provides opportunities for clinical application of population-focused, community-oriented nursing theory through experience in a variety of urban, rural and/or frontier community settings.
 Prerequisites: NURS 383,363,457 or corequisite and Admission to RN to BSN.

-Focuses on advanced nursing care of adults experiencing acute, complex, adn potentially unstable illnesses and injuries.
+Focuses on advanced nursing care of adults experiencing acute, complex, and potentially unstable illnesses and injuries.
 Concepts, principles, and theories relating to adaptation and life support management of regulatory systems are included.
-Clinical experiences include laboratory simulation and life system support settings, including critical care areas, dialysis, adn emergency/trauma services.
-Prerequisite: Admission to nursing.
-CS = 30; C/L = 90*.
+Clinical experiences include laboratory simulation and life system support settings, including critical care areas, dialysis, and emergency/trauma services.
+Prerequisite: Admission to nursing and senior status.
+CS = 45; C/L = 90*.

 NURS 471.
 Nursing Review.
 1 Hour.

 Provides a systematic review of essential nursing content required for licensure.

 Prerequisites: Student must complete NURS 456 and 484 before enrolling in this class.